flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 	- Operating system version
 	- Lightroom version
 	- Lightroom language setting
-	- a random unique identifier chosen by the update service This helps me keep track of the different environments/combinations the plugin is running in.
+	- a random unique identifier chosen by the update service<br>

+This helps me keep track of the different environments/combinations the plugin is running in.

 Important note
 --------------